P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 When your catalytic converter stops operating efficiently (below the threshold), it stops converting all the gases into water.

-Three-way catalytic converters react with three major exhaust gas components:
+Three-way catalytic converters interact with three primary exhaust gas components:

 • NOx (toxic nitrous oxides)